Thunderbolt

-A thunderbolt or lightning bolt is a symbolic representation of lightning when accompanied by a loud thunderclap.
+A thunderbolt, or lightning bolt, is a symbolic representation of lightning.
+It appears variously in history, literature, and in contemporary warnings of (typically high-voltage) electricity.
+Thunderbolts may appear naturally among the estimated 8.6 million lightning strikes per day or not: heat lightning is an electrical discharge in the atmosphere without an accompanying sound, and a Tesla coil produces an artificial "lightning"-like electrical discharge with an accompanying clap.
+The term "thunderbolt" adds the notion of a loud thunderclap accompanying a lightning flash, while the term "lightning bolt" — which refers directly to the electrical discharge — does not.

 In Indo-European mythology, the thunderbolt was identified with the 'Sky Father'; this association is also found in later Hellenic representations of Zeus and Vedic descriptions of the vajra wielded by the god Indra.
 It may have been a symbol of cosmic order, as expressed in the fragment from Heraclitus describing "the Thunderbolt that steers the course of all things".

 In its original usage the word may also have been a description of the consequences of a close approach between two planetary cosmic bodies, as Plato suggested in Timaeus, or, according to Victor Clube, meteors, though this is not currently the case.
 As a divine manifestation the thunderbolt has been a powerful symbol throughout history, and has appeared in many mythologies.
 Drawing from this powerful association, the thunderbolt is often found in military symbolism and semiotic representations of electricity.

-In religion and mythology
+In history, religion and mythology

-Lightning plays a role in many mythologies, often as the weapon of a sky god and weather god.
+Depictions of lightning have appeared throughout history, and religions and mythologies.
+Often it is the weapon of a sky god and weather god.
 As such, it is an unsurpassed method of dramatic instantaneous retributive destruction: thunderbolts as divine weapons can be found in many mythologies.